 Last but not least, the crème de la crème credit card for complimentary lounge access in Singapore would be the American Express Platinum Charge card.

-What sets it apart from the rest of the cards is the variety of lounges cardmembers have access to.
-On top of the Priority Pass lounges typical of other credit cards, cardmembers can enter The Centurion Lounge, International American Express Lounges, Delta SkyClub and Plaza Premium lounge.
+What sets it apart from the rest of the cards is the variety of lounges that cardmembers have access to.
+On top of the Priority Pass lounges typical of other credit cards, cardmembers can enter The Centurion Lounge, International American Express Lounges, Delta SkyClub and Plaza Premium Lounge.

 The Centurion Lounge is one of the best airport lounges available around the world.
 Travellers can only access these lounges if they are cardholders of the Amex Platinum Card or the Amex Centurion Card, making them a lot more exclusive than the typical airport lounge.